Equal consideration of interests

 The principle of equal consideration of interests is a moral principle that states that one should both include all affected interests when calculating the rightness of an action and weigh those interests equally.
-The term "equal consideration of interests" first appeared in Peter Singer's 1979 book Practical Ethics.
+The term "equal consideration of interests" first appeared in Australian moral philosopher Peter Singer's 1975 book Animal Liberation.
 Singer asserts that if all beings, not just humans, are included as having interests that must be considered, then the principle of equal consideration of interests opposes not only racism and sexism, but also speciesism.
 Jeremy Bentham argued that a being's capacity to suffer is what is morally relevant when considering their interests, not their capacity for reason.

 The principle is related to broader philosophical concepts of impartiality, though impartiality can refer to many other senses of equality, particularly in justice.

+Etymology

+The expression "equal consideration of interests" first appeared in Practical Ethics, a 1979 book by Peter Singer.
+The idea is that it is much more relevant to consider the interests of the individual rather than their rights, which are philosophically irrelevant.

+The principle

+Equal consideration of interests refers to the moral principle that requires human beings to consider equally all the interests of those affected by their actions.
+They must weigh the interests of all parties on the same scale, to use Singer's metaphor.
+This principle opposes theories that exclude the interests of certain parties from moral calculations or that measure certain interests differently from others.
+Jeremy Bentham's early 19th-century maxim "Each counts as one, and none counts as more than one" can be considered the formulation of the principle of equal consideration of interests, and, more generally, the basis of utilitarianism.
+This principle is also representative of the view of Peter Singer, a utilitarian philosopher who explicitly uses this principle as the basis of his ethical theory.

+All individuals with interests, whether simple (interests of not suffering or not dying) or complex, are affected by the principle.
+Thus, the principle of equal consideration of interests opposes not only racism and sexism, but also speciesism and certain forms of nationalism.